 Whilst the survey was underway, we worked with RPS and the architects, Stride Treglown, to draw up a precautionary reptile mitigation strategy, so that if reptiles were identified during the survey, they would be catered for within the scheme.
 If no reptiles were identified, this mitigation strategy would represent an ecological enhancement of the site, which is desirable within planning policy.
 Working up the mitigation strategy at this stage helped to avoid further delays after the reptile surveys were completed.

 The survey did not find any evidence of reptile presence, but as the site was open to public access, which could have affected the results of the survey, it was assumed that small numbers of slow worms could be present within the site.
-The report was compiled promptly, allowing a planning to be granted in May 2016.
+The report was compiled promptly, allowing a planning to be granted.

 CEC were subsequently commissioned by the client to assist with condition discharge by preparing an Ecological Mitigation and Management Plan for the scheme, which brought together all of the mitigation requirements from all of the ecological reports into one coherent document.
-The building of this project commenced in summer, 2017.
+Building work has since proceeded.

 Graham Preston, Director